Booligoosh/codetheweb.blog/_posts/2017-11-15-basic-css-properties.md

 In this tutorial, we will be testing our styles on that `<h1>` element above.
 Now you're ready go dive in!

 ## The `color` property
-The first propert that I want to cover today is the `color` attribute, and it does exactly what you'd think - changes the text color of an element.
+The first property that I want to cover today is the `color` attribute.
+It does exactly what you'd think - changes the text color of an element.
 Open up your CSS code and type the following:

 ```CSS
 h1 {